chanzuckerberg/napari-segmentation-workshop/content/intro.md

   <br>
 2. Progressing further into **[Stage II](primer/landing.md)**, we give a primer on image analysis, and then explain how the napari viewer's different tools and functions relate to performing segmentation.
   <br>
-3. By **[Stage III](workflow/landing.md)**, we focus on the terminology behind segmentation, then dig into three case studies that illustrate how to perform a cell segmentation workflow from start to finish in napari, using sample data (or your own).
+3. By **[Stage III](workflow/landing.md)**, we focus on the terminology behind segmentation, then dig into three case studies that illustrate how to perform a cell segmentation workflow from start to finish within napari, using sample data (or your own).

 ## Feedback and Contributing